FabianSieper/countDots/README.md

 - `s1`: The minimal dot size.
 If a dot's area is smaller than _s1_, it won't be counted.
 - `s2`: The maximal dot size.
 If a dot is between _s1_ and _s2_, the dots are detected.
 If they are bigger than _s2_, they aren't detected as single but as multiple dots.
 - `s3`: The maximal area a collection of dots can have.
 If an area is bigger than _s2_, the area might represent multiple dots, laying near each other.
 If the area is bigger than _s2_ and also _smaller_ than _s3_, the size of the area is divided by the average dot size _(s1 + s2) / 2_.
-By doing so, a approximate amount of dots in this area can be calculated.
+By doing so, an approximate amount of dots in this area can be calculated.

 ### Color of interest